andrewmilson/sandstorm/README.md

 </div>

 Sandstorm uses miniSTARK to generate (almost) SHARP compatible proofs for Cairo programs.
 The prover was built by reverse engineering StarkWare's Open-Source StarkEx Solidity verifier.
-So far Sandstorm uses exactly the same trace layout as SHARP ✅ but verifier challenges and contraint composition coefficients differ which prevent users from submitting Sandstorm's proofs to StarkWare's L1 smart contract.
-Fixing this is straighforward 👌.
+So far Sandstorm uses exactly the same trace layout as SHARP ✅ but verifier challenges, proof serialization format and constraint composition coefficients differ which prevent users from submitting Sandstorm's proofs to StarkWare's L1 smart contract.
+Fixing this is straightforward 👌.

 # Decoding constraints